HealthML/AntiSplodge_Turorial/README.md

 # AntiSplodge Turorial

-If you are looking for the AntiSplodge python package please visit: https://github.com/HealthML/AntiSplodge/
+If you are looking for the AntiSplodge python package, or additional information about AntiSplodge, please visit: https://github.com/HealthML/AntiSplodge/

 ## Deconvolution of a 10X processed Mouse Brain